-Red= Funds already available, Black= Expected Fun
+Green= Funds already available Black= Expected Funding

 Performance Monitoring and Evaluation Plan

 The performance monitoring and evaluation plan of the current PAD adheres to USAID/ Senegal Mission Orders on Performance Monitoring (MO203-4-1) and Evaluation (MO203-4-2), and seeks to outline the approach that will be taken to ensure adequate project monitoring, results reporting, and evaluation planning.
 The principal activity of the PRG project will be managed by an AOR/COR based in the USAID Niger Office.
 This individual will have primary responsibility for the day-to-day management of the project, and thus the ongoing routine performance monitoring required.
 USAID/Senegal SRO will provide technical and management support to the Niger Office team, and will conduct periodic TDY site visits to help ensure progress and track results.
 The implementing partner will likely be required to name an M&E Specialist as key personnel to act as the POC on matters related to performance monitoring and evaluation.
 This performance monitoring and evaluation plan will serve as a guiding reference for all future activity-level Performance Monitoring Plans (PMPs) to be implemented under this PAD, and will be modified as plans change, budget realities shift, and implementation progresses.